Trump on infrastructure: Did he keep his promises?

 That depends on whom you ask.

-(C’mon, we’re an impartial news organization — you know we weren’t going to answer that.)

-Credit: Carrie Barber, Paul Brent, Jana Kasperkevic, Sarah Moughty, Olga Oksman, Brian Ronaghan, Arjuna Soriano, Betsy Streisand, Donna Tam.
+Credit: Carrie Barber, Paul Brent, Jana Kasperkevic, Sarah Moughty, Olga Oksman, Brian Ronaghan, Arjuna Soriano, Donna Tam.